Report a fault

 Street lights and illuminated traffic signs are regularly maintained and inspected, including:

-- inspections, tests and cleaning every two years
+- inspections, tests and cleaning every six years

 We aim to: